GMUCERG/fobos/docs/source/dut/lwc_hardware_api.rst

 --------------------------

 The DUT can only be programmed through the JTAG interface as of now.
-The capability to program the DUT directly from FOBOS Control or from the SPI flash is still being developed.
+Programming the DUT directly from FOBOS Control or from the SPI flash are still being developed.

 ..
     You can program the DUT using the following commands in your Jupyter notebook: